mbentley/docker-omada-controller/README.md

 #### 5.8/6.3 - 404s and Blank Pages

-It has been reported that a number of users are seeing 404s or blank pages after upgrading to version 5.8.
+It has been reported that a number of users are seeing 404s or blank pages after upgrading to version 5.8 and 6.3.
 This can be resolved by either force-reloading the page or by clearing your browser's cache.

+> [!NOTE]
+> **Additionally for 6.3** - the login URL has changed from `https://<your-ip-or-hostname>:8043/login` to `https://<your-ip-or-hostname>:8043/independent/index.html#login`.
+Update any bookmarks you may have to the login page.

 #### Incorrect CMD